 A kangaroo is a marsupial from the Family Macropodidae.
 This family contains kangaroos, wallabies and tree kangaroos.
-At the time of writing, only three species of the genus Macropus are the subject of this plan:
+At the time of writing, only six species of the genus Macropus are the subject of this plan:

-- Macropus rufus (Desmarest, 1822), the red kangaroo the largest of all kangaroos and the largest surviving marsupial. - Macropus fuliginosus (Desmarest, 1817), the western grey kangaroo two subspecies: Macropus fuliginosus fuliginosus of Kangaroo Island and the mainland Macropus fuliginosus melanops, which has a range of different forms.
-Only the main land subspecies is subject to this plan.
-The western grey kangaroo was identified as a separate species from the eastern grey kangaroo in 1972 (Kirsch & Poole 1972). - Macropus robustus (Gould, 1841), the euro a smaller macropod with four subspecies.
+- Macropus rufus (Desmarest, 1822), the red kangaroo - the largest of all kangaroos and the largest present era marsupial.

+- Macropus fuliginosus (Desmarest, 1817), the

+western grey kangaroo two subspecies:

+Macropus fuliginosus fuliginosus on Kangaroo

+Island and Macropus fuliginosus melanops on

+the mainland.
+Both subspecies are subject to

+this plan.
+The western grey kangaroo was

+identified as a separate species from the

+eastern grey kangaroo in 1972 (Kirsch and

+Poole 1972).

+- Macropus robustus (Gould, 1841), the euro a smaller kangaroo with four subspecies.
 The subspecies that is subject to this plan is Macropus robustus erubescens.
 In other parts of Australia, M. robustus is referred to as common wallaroo or hill kangaroo, however, in this plan, the name euro is used.